Why do I Sometimes Feel Sick During Cancer Treatment?

 The villi promote proper absorption of nutrients, electrolytes and fluids.
 Disruption in the function of the villi can result in improper nutrient absorption, and dehydration.

 In addition, the treatment of cancer may impact the gut barrier function, which provides protection from external toxins and bacteria into the body.
-Diminished gut barrier function can result in the passage of external toxins/bacteria into your body causing local and systemic inflammation resulting in nausea/vomiting, diarrhea, dehydration, oral mucositis, and gastritis (click to download enterade® patient pathway PDF).
+Diminished gut barrier function can result in the passage of external toxins/bacteria into your body causing local and systemic inflammation resulting in diarrhea, dehydration, oral mucositis, and gastritis (click to download enterade® patient pathway PDF).

 Depending on a variety of factors, you may be more at risk for symptoms or side effects.
 The severity and incidence of GI side effects from receiving treatment for cancer (chemotherapy, radiation or both) are affected by many factors including: